dundee/gdu/README.md

 echo "delete-in-background: true" >> ~/.gdu.yaml
 ```

-Directory items can be also deleted in parallel, which can increase the speed of deletion.
+Directory items can be also deleted in parallel, which might increase the speed of deletion.
 To enable:

 ```